codetunez/mock-devices-edge/README.md

       }
   },
 ```
+Configure the appropriate createOptions to allow the UX to be accessed off box via LAN and/or external (configure firewall separately)

-## How to use in an IoT Central Edge device template (DTDLv1 Device Capability Model)
+# How to use in an IoT Central Edge device template
+The mock-devices-edge module can be added to an IoT Central device template to use mock-devices with module simulation inside an application

+## DTDLv1 Device Capability Model
 Import the following capability model into a new IoT Central device template.
 Once imported, add a module for every instance of mock-devices to match the Edge manifest.
 When adding the instance update the identity and set "Relationship name" and "Name" to the instance values used in the Edge manifest

 [DCM](/dcm.json)